 Is it still possible to have experiences one enjoys in the moment, without the need to capture, share, post or otherwise keep it recorded in the digital sphere for memory sake?

-One thing is essential to our experiences in the digital age: Capture it, or it didn’t happen.
-Pull out phone, click-click-click, done, now that’s an experience.
-From the extraordinary, to the slightly out of the ordinary, and at times plain ol’ ordinary, it all needs to be photographed or filmed when noticed.
+One thing is essential to our experiences in the digital age: Capture it or it didn’t happen.
+Pull out phone, click-click-click, done; now that’s an experience.
+From the extraordinary to the slightly out of the ordinary, and at times plain ol’ ordinary, it all needs to be photographed or filmed when noticed.

-It’s almost instinctual now.
+It’s almost instinctual.

-Yes, it is a very human thing to want to capture and share things, events, moments: we’ve done it for centuries.
+Yes, it is a very human thing to want to capture and share things, events, moments: We’ve done it for centuries.
 Some call it history, also known as shit that happened.

-Yet, there is something quite unnerving about losing our ability to experience something without keeping a record of it.
+Yet, there is something quite unnerving about losing our ability to experience things without keeping a record of it.
 It removes any opportunity to have an experience without the digital world rearing its head, urging us to snap a picture, record a video, or tweet about it.

 What’s more, I wonder, are we memorizing less by interrupting the experience with our devices?

 Let’s say, you notice a colourful bird resting on a tree.
 Your instinct is to take a picture.
 The memory has been interrupted.
-What if instead you looked at it longer, took in the scene a bit better, devoured the moment; would it get logged in your memory better?
+What if instead you looked at it longer, took in the scene a bit better, devoured the moment?
+Would it get logged in your memory better?

 Unfortunately, the mind cannot be shared with others.